jorgenfar/netlight-node-workshop/README.md

     Using npm install <package-name> you can install dependencies directly in your project.
     Run the command `npm install --save slackbots`.
 The dependency will now be added to your package.json

+    Its a smart idea to add a .gitignore file specify that dependencies are not pushed to version management.

     You can browse npmjs.org to search for packages, and read documentation and visit github repositories.

     What is npm? npm is a package manager that makes it easy for javascript developers to share and reuse code.

+  1.E - Add index.js
+    The index.js will serve as our entrypoint into our tiny application.
+    Specify main in package.json as index.js to document how to run your module.

+    Write `console.log('Hello World')` in the index.js, and run the command node index.js in terminal.
+    You now have your first tiny node application